Herb Butter Recipes (5 Variations)

 Rebecca Warfield

-This herb butter recipe for bread is easy, versatile, and delicious.
-I'm sharing 5 simple recipes that are perfect for slathering on bread and preserving your homegrown herbs.
+These herb butter recipes are easy, versatile, and delicious.
+I'm sharing 5 simple recipes that are perfect for slathering on no-knead sourdough bread and preserving your homegrown herbs.
+Only 10 minutes hands-on time!

 Prep Time 10 minutes